-The Taiwan Semiconductor Manufacturing Company (TSMC) has released its January revenue, signaling a solid start to the year, which analysts expect will include a semiconductor inventory correction.
-In addition, a new report from Nikkei says that ZTE Corporation, a Chinese telecommunications company formerly sanctioned by the US government for doing business with Iran, is covertly developing its products on one of TSMC’s most advanced chip-making processes.
+The Taiwan Semiconductor Manufacturing Company (TSMC) has published its January revenue, indicating a strong start to the year that analysts believe would include a correction in semiconductor inventories.
+Furthermore, according to a recent Nikkei investigation, ZTE Corporation, a Chinese telecommunications company that the US government previously sanctioned for conducting business with Iran, is privately developing its products using one of TSMC’s most advanced chip manufacturing technologies.

-The latter piece of information comes after the United States barred Huawei Technologies Co Ltd, a Chinese consumer electronics and technology business, from utilizing comparable technologies owing to the company’s strong links to the Chinese military.
+The latter information comes after Huawei Technologies Co Ltd, a Chinese consumer electronics and technology company, was barred by the United States from using comparable technologies because of the company’s close ties to the Chinese military.

-As ZTE uses TSMC technology for 5G base stations, TSMC reports NT$ 172 billion in revenue for January.
+ZTE uses TSMC technology in its 5G base stations, and in January, TSMC reported NT$ 172 billion in revenue.